-▲ During traveling in forward or reservers direction rapid turning of the truck can cause dropping of a load and damage of the truck.
+▲ During traveling in forward or reservers direction rapid turning of the machine can cause dropping of a load and damage of the machine.

-3) ACCELERATOR PEDAL
+3) USING THE ACCELERATOR PEDAL

 With the parking brake released and the gear selector lever in FORWARD or REVERSE, put your foot on the accelerator pedal and push down smoothly until the truck is moving at the desired speed.